0xless/less_on_sec/content/posts/rfid.md

 ![](/images/rfid/t55xx.png#center)

-Of course it's possible to work directly on the configuration blocks, that allows the emulation of other tags, but it can lead to a brick!
+Of course it's possible to work directly on the configuration blocks, this is what allows the emulation of other tags, but it can lead to a brick!

 ![](/images/rfid/bricked.jpg#center)

 ### Cloning tags
-Using the proxmark3 client, reading and writing devices is pretty straightforward.
+Using the proxmark3 CLI, reading and writing devices is pretty straightforward.
 First off you need to look for the device:

 ```